2 Part Course |

 He earned the prestigious John Wood Medal in the November 1995 CIOT exam for the top performance in business taxation.

-Our hybrid mismatch rules course is a ‘must know’ for:
+Our hybrid mismatch rules course is suitable for -

 • The trainer was incredibly knowledgeable and came across really well.
 What I particularly liked is that he didn't just talk at you, but opened up a dialogue for a productive discussion amongst attendees.
 This course has helped me understand some more of the nuances of the complex anti-hybrid legislation and how we can utilise this to make sure our clients with an international presence are fully compliant.